The Fender 400-PS FAQ

 No problem.
 Through the years, many 400-PS amps have broken the backs of the delivery man with Time Electronics on his route.
 The best thing to do is call for special packing instructions.
 There is only one way to pack a 400-PS to make the round trip without mishap.

-13. Is there some way you can help my amp tech repair my 400-PS?Only under four conditions.1.
-As Ed Jahns had tested my background and electronics knowledge on the 400-PS over the phone, so will I test any amp tech who seeks my help.
-There also must be total understanding of the concepts and use of line current observation, as it applies to amplifier function and analysis.
+1. As Ed Jahns had tested my background and electronics knowledge on the 400-PS over the phone, so will I test any amp tech who seeks my help.
+There also must be total understanding of the concepts and use of line current observation as it applies to amplifier function and analysis.

-2. Digital pictures of all the test gear required to work on the 400-PS must be made available to me before we speak, and the test gear ready with the 400-PS on the bence when we speakon the phone.
+2. Digital pictures of all the test gear required to work on the 400-PS must be made available to me before we speak, and the test gear ready with the 400-PS on the bench when we speak on the phone.

-3. The amp tech picks up the phone bill.
+3. The amp tech pays for all phone bills.

 15. How can I find out what my 400-PS is worth?

-Perform a search on Ebay's completed past 400-PS auctions.
-That, is always a great place to start.
+Perform a search on Ebay's completed 400-PS auctions.
+That is always a great place to start.

 16. Are there any mods that can be done to the 400-PS?